-Smoking damages your lungs, wreaks havoc on arteries, and puts you at risk for many other cardiovascular issues.
+Smoking damages your lungs wreaks havoc on arteries and put you at risk for many other cardiovascular issues.
 The chemicals in tobacco remove oxygen and thicken the blood.
 The Nicotine also makes your veins harden and narrow.
 This causes the blood to flow at a much slower pace and ultimately, damages the function of your blood vessels.

 6. Raise Your Legs and Feet